 Gen Z audiences prefer to make and curate their own original, authentic media.
 They place little trust in ad agency commercials or brand messages; they’re used to seeing and experiencing raw and unrefined content.
 So naturally, authenticity is a key driver for the content they want to see from their favorite teams and athletes.
 It’s this genuine content — and ‘insider’ access to creating more of it — that will gain their loyalty, turn them into superfans, and make a connection that will last a lifetime.

-Sports marketers need to focus on authenticity: what players really feel, what the team’s purpose is, and what the staff is talking about.
+Sports marketers are finding they need to focus on authenticity: what players really feel, what the team’s purpose is, and what the staff is talking about.
 When reality becomes part of the conversation, authentic and original media is critical to telling that story and connecting with younger fans.
+There are several types of media that are winning them over:

 Game Day Media